-Specialized Health Support Service Agency or position of person who performs the service (e.g. LHIN, board staff, parent, student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Speech and Language Therapy School Board (SLP) In consultation with the Speech and Language Pathologist: Educational Assistant Classroom teacher Resource teacher Parents LHIN (SLP) In consultation with the Speech and Language Pathologist: Educational Assistant Classroom teacher Resource teacher Parents Assessment by the Speech-Language Pathologist School Board -students with assessed language disorders, non-speech communication and articulation / speech sound difficulties - assessment or programming for the communication disorder requires close liaison with an educational team - appropriate programming requires an educational environment for improvement - when communication programming should be part of the student's educational programming - when communication problems are having an impact on educational progress LHIN Case Manager - when the assessment and/or management plan does not require liaison with an educational team Speech and Language Pathologist LHIN Case Manager Board: Speech and Language Pathologist determines treatment and/or consultative goals have been met; maximum progress has been achieved; may move to indirect service LHIN: Determined by the Case Manager for LHIN Board - referral to school based team - Manager of Student Services - Superintendent of Special Education -Director of Education -Regional Office of the Ministry of Education LHIN - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the LHIN Speech correction and remediation N/A
+Specialized Health Support Service Agency or position of person who performs the service (e.g. LHIN, treatment centre, board staff, parent, student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Speech and Language Therapy School Board (SLP) In consultation with the Speech and Language Pathologist: Educational Assistant Classroom teacher Resource teacher Parents (SLP School Based Rehabilitation Services) In consultation with the Speech and Language Pathologist: Educational Assistant Classroom teacher Resource teacher Parents Assessment by the Speech-Language Pathologist School Board -students with assessed language disorders, non-speech communication and articulation / speech sound difficulties - assessment or programming for the communication disorder requires close liaison with an educational team - appropriate programming requires an educational environment for improvement - when communication programming should be part of the student's educational programming - when communication problems are having an impact on educational progress Case School Based Rehabilitation Services Manager - when the assessment and/or management plan does not require liaison with an educational team Speech and Language Pathologist School Based Rehabilitation Services Case Manager Board: Speech and Language Pathologist determines treatment and/or consultative goals have been met; maximum progress has been achieved; may move to indirect service School Based Rehabilitation Services: Determined by the Case Manager for School Based Rehabilitation Services Board - referral to school based team - Manager of Student Services - Superintendent of Special Education -Director of Education -Regional Office of the Ministry of Education School Based Rehabilitation Services - referral to the Case Manager - referral to the Case Manager's Supervisor - the final decision in a dispute is with the CEO of the service provider organization Speech correction and remediation N/A

-Specialized Health Support Service Agency or position of person who performs the service (e.g. LHIN, board staff, parent, student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Administering of prescribed medication Principal and/or designate Parent LHIN Student Services requested by the parent and prescribed by a physician or other health care professional in writing - services must be provided during school hours - medication, dosage, frequency and method of administration, dates and possible side effects must be specified - telephone numbers of parent and physician must be readily available Physician Health Care Professionals Parents LHIN Case Manager Determined by Physician, Health Care Professionals, Parents and LHIN Case Manager Concerns based on medical interventions by the school staff are conveyed to parents by the Principal Parents discuss concerns with Physicians, Health Care Professionals and LHIN Case Manager Catheterization LHIN Determined by the Case Manager for LHIN who assesses needs and develops a plan of care - require a valid Province of Ontario Health card number - require this level of nursing care in the school setting - willing and capable person(s) to assist with the program LHIN Case Manager Determined by LHIN Case Manager in consultation with Physician and other Health Care Professionals - referral to the Case Manager - referral to the Case Managers Supervisor - the final decision in a dispute is with the CEO of the LHIN
+Specialized Health Support Service Agency or position of person who performs the service (e.g. LHIN, treatment centre, board staff, parent, student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility and level of support (if available) Administering of prescribed medication Principal and/or designate Parent LHIN Student Services requested by the parent and prescribed by a physician or other health care professional in writing - services must be provided during school hours - medication, dosage, frequency and method of administration, dates and possible side effects must be specified - telephone numbers of parent and physician must be readily available Physician Health Care Professionals Parents LHIN Case Manager Determined by Physician, Health Care Professionals, Parents and LHIN Case Manager Concerns based on medical interventions by the school staff are conveyed to parents by the Principal Parents discuss concerns with Physicians, Health Care Professionals and LHIN Case Manager Catheterization LHIN Determined by the Case Manager for LHIN who assesses needs and develops a plan of care - require a valid Province of Ontario Health card number - require this level of nursing care in the school setting - willing and capable person(s) to assist with the program LHIN Case Manager Determined by LHIN Case Manager in consultation with Physician and other Health Care Professionals - referral to the Case Manager - referral to the Case Managers Supervisor - the final decision in a dispute is with the CEO of the LHIN